THE LEGAL STATUS OF A DOG

 has unlawfully in his or her possession any stolen dog, knowing such dog to be stolen, shall be liable to imprisonment for one year."

-It was the expert opinion of the Police that Beau had been stolen.
-On 8 July 2003 the Police completed a crime report and issued me with a Police Crime report number.
-Hence, Beau is a legally stolen dog under Australian law.
+On 2 July 2003 it was the expert opinion of the Police that Beau had been stolen.
+However even though they considered this highly unlikely the Police recommended I wait to see if Beau was found from my advertising that week before the crime report was completed.
+On 8 July 2003 the Police completed the crime report and issued me with a Police Crime report number.
+Beau was then a legally stolen dog under Australian law.

-When the location of the stolen dog is determined, the Police can organise a search warrant so that the dog cannot be harmed or moved on, enter the premises and return the stolen dog to his or her legal owner.
+Under criminal law, when the location of the stolen dog is determined, the Police can organise a search warrant so that the dog cannot be harmed or moved on, enter the premises and return the stolen dog to his or her legal owner.
 There is no requirement for the legal owner of the stolen dog to go to court in order for his or her dog to be returned to them.
+This is not the case with a civil law dispute.

 The Police investigate a crime with the aim of finding the offender.
 The Police do not have the resources to investigate the crime of stealing a dog unless you have a definite suspect and can provide proof that this suspect stole your dog.
 Even in this case, dog stealing is not a priority for the Police.